HardikNagrale/Multi-Region-Infrastructure-Deployment/README.md

 ```

 This architecture diagram illustrates the interconnectedness of the various components across multiple regions, showcasing the resilience and scalability of the deployed infrastructure.

+# Terraform AWS Access Setup Guide

+This document provides a step-by-step guide to set up Terraform with AWS access, enabling it to manage AWS resources.

+## Prerequisites

+Before proceeding, ensure you have the following:

+- An AWS account with appropriate permissions to create and manage resources.
+- Terraform installed on your local machine.
+You can download it from the [official Terraform website](https://www.terraform.io/downloads.html).
+- AWS CLI installed (optional but recommended).
+You can download it from the [AWS Command Line Interface website](https://aws.amazon.com/cli/).

+## Steps to Setup AWS Access for Terraform

+### 1. Create an IAM User

+1. Log in to the AWS Management Console.
+2. Go to the IAM service.
+3. Click on "Users" in the left navigation pane.
+4. Click on "Add user".
+5. Enter a username for the IAM user (e.g., "terraform").
+6. Select "Programmatic access" as the access type.
+7. Click on "Next: Permissions".
+8. Attach the necessary permissions policy to the user (e.g., `AmazonEC2FullAccess`, `AmazonRDSFullAccess`, etc.).
+9. Click on "Next: Tags" (optional) and add any tags if needed.
+10. Click on "Next: Review".
+11. Review the user details and permissions, then click on "Create user".
+12. Note down the "Access key ID" and "Secret access key" displayed on the next screen.
+These credentials will be used by Terraform to authenticate with AWS.

+### 2. Configure AWS Credentials

+#### Using Environment Variables

+Set the following environment variables with the access key ID and secret access key of the IAM user:

+export AWS_ACCESS_KEY_ID="your-access-key-id"
+export AWS_SECRET_ACCESS_KEY="your-secret-access-key"

+#### Using AWS Credentials File

+1. Create a credentials file named `credentials` in the `.aws` directory in your home directory (e.g., `~/.aws/credentials`).
+2. Add the access key ID and secret access key of the IAM user to the credentials file:

+   [default]
+   aws_access_key_id = your-access-key-id
+   aws_secret_access_key = your-secret-access-key

+### 3. Configure Terraform

+In your Terraform configuration files (e.g., `main.tf`, `variables.tf`), specify the AWS provider and region:

+provider "aws" {
+  region = "us-east-1"  # Replace with your desired region
+}

+## Verification

+To verify that Terraform has access to AWS:

+1. Run `terraform init` in your Terraform project directory to initialize Terraform.
+2. Run `terraform plan` to create an execution plan and verify that Terraform can authenticate with AWS.
+3. If the plan looks correct, apply the changes using `terraform apply` to create or update resources on AWS.

+With these steps, you have successfully configured Terraform with AWS access, allowing it to manage AWS resources.
+Remember to follow security best practices and restrict permissions to the minimum required for your Terraform operations.